Proposed United States acquisition of Greenland: Second World War

 In 1939, United States secretary of state Cordell Hull's staff advised him not to offer to buy Greenland.
 United States secretary of war Harry Woodring said that the island was too far from American sea or air routes.
 Within one year, however, the German invasion of Denmark on 9 April 1940 showed the American government that Peary had been correct about Greenland's importance to the Arctic policy of the United States.
 Before World War II, the island was part of Rainbow 4, a contingency plan to deal with a siege of North America in which the United States was simultaneously attacked from every direction by every great power.
-In Rainbow 4, American forces would preemptively seize all Dutch, Danish, and French possessions in the western hemisphere—including Greenland—and garrison them to form a defensive perimeter around the United States.
+In Rainbow 4, American forces would preemptively seize all Dutch, Danish, and French possessions in the Western Hemisphere—including Greenland—and garrison them to form a defensive perimeter around the United States.
 Its conquest of Denmark now gave Germany a strong legal claim to Greenland.
 Britain and Canada were also possible foreign occupiers.

-Because of its proximity to mainland North America and being the only known significant source of cryolite, and German attempts to use the island during the North Atlantic weather war, the United States for the first time applied the Monroe Doctrine on European colonies in the North Atlantic Ocean.
+Due to its proximity to mainland North America, it being the only known significant source of cryolite at the time, and German attempts to use the island during the North Atlantic weather war, the United States for the first time applied the Monroe Doctrine on European colonies in the North Atlantic Ocean.
 The US landed armed United States Coast Guard personnel from in Greenland to begin the occupation of Greenland.
-Prior to landing, the Coast Guardsmen were formally discharged from service and reconstituted as a force of "volunteers" to create a legal fiction that would avoid charges of an American invasion of the country, the United States being neutral and the Danish government not having agreed to the landing.
-On 9 April 1941 Hull and Danish Ambassador to the United States Henrik Kauffmann signed the "Agreement Relating to the Defense of Greenland".
+Prior to landing, the Coast Guardsmen were formally discharged from service and reconstituted as a force of "volunteers" to create a legal fiction that would avoid charges of an American invasion of the country, the United States being neutral and the Danish government under German occupation not having agreed to the landing.

+On 9 April 1941, Hull and Danish ambassador to the United States Henrik Kauffmann signed the "Agreement Relating to the Defense of Greenland".
 The American stated that defending Greenland was consistent with the Monroe Doctrine and Act of Havana of 1940.
+On 13 April 1940 Hull reiterated to Britain and Canada the United States' 1920 objection to the British reservation.
 The United States Army began construction of Bluie West One in July 1941, the first of several bases.
 Kauffmann acted without the consent of his government, which considered the agreement to be void and recalled Kauffmann.
 He stayed in the United States, and after the war the Danish government again recognized "the good traitor" as ambassador to the country.